gvsakash3/ann-design/README.md

 ___

 ##### Footnotes:
-* Received a returning internship offer for next summer in Data Science position for the team.
+* Received a returning internship offer as Data Science Intern for the next summer with the team.
 * Primary reference :  Neural Network Design by Demuth, H.B., Beale, M.H., De Jess, O. and Hagan, M.T., 2014.
 * All sample codes and implementations, other models submitted for project are in the [perceptroncodes](https://github.com/govindarajula/perceptroncodes) repo.
 * Refer this [post](https://www.kdnuggets.com/2019/05/understanding-backpropagation-applied-lstm.html) to understand backpropagation applied across the LSTM and then the BRNN apporach.